FIRST CAPITAL OF THE OKLAHOMA TERRITORY

 Historic District on the National

-Resister of Historic Places and, in
+Register of Historic Places and, in

 2004 was one of the National Trust

-for Historic Preservation's
+for Historic Preservation's Dozen

-.
+Distinctive Destinations.
 Guthrie is

 a National Historic Landmark.
 The